 New To Acupuncture?

-Information and details about treatment quickly dispels intimidation, or worries of 'the unknown' we sometimes feel about new medical care in our lives.
+Information and details about treatment quickly dispels intimidation, or worries of 'the unknown' we sometimes feel about the experience of new medical care in our lives.

 This is a core healing experience